TeddiO/pySteamSignIn/README.md

 steamLogin = SteamSignIn()
 encodedData = steamLogin.ConstructURL('http://0.0.0.0:8080/processlogin'))
-ForwardClientToSteamPage() #Not a real function, but the next action you'd take ...
+ForwardClientToSteamPage(encodedData) #Not a real function, but the next action you'd take ...
 ```